tiyd-python-2015-05/matrix-objects/README.md

 Also think about whether Vector might inherit from Matrix or vice-versa.
 Vectors can often be treated as 1-dimensional matrices.

-Solve the problem in [the Population Growth notebook](Population Growth.ipynb)
+Solve the problem in [the Population Growth notebook](Population Growth.ipynb).

 ## Hard Mode